 Like a Swedish prince drove us on the water

 In the meantime the barriers were in place and the crossings were checked by friendly Swedish police officers.
 Since we had no idea how the wedding celebrations were planned in the city, we sat on a bench at the harbor and watched the Swedes eating ice cream, pushing prams and laughing together until the column came along the carriage of the prince couple passed this part of the route.
 It was a feast day for the whole country!
 We had the impression that half of Sweden was in Stockholm that day, because the roads were getting more and more crowded.
 Nevertheless, we were looking forward to our Stockholm boat tour, because the hustle and bustle got bigger and bigger.

 Let's go on the Stockholm boat tour

-So we were happy when our Stockholm boat tour began an hour later and we were able to escape the hustle and bustle on land.
+So we were happy when our Stockholm boat tour started an hour later and we were able to escape the hustle and bustle on land.
 What started completely unexpectedly turned out to be a stroke of luck that day.
-Because from the Hop on Hop off boats we saw almost the same sights of Stockholm as we would have seen them from the buses - only from the water.
-We gave ourselves to get out of the car because the streets were overflowing with people all over the city.
-According to the tourist information, the museums were closed anyway, so we didn't miss a thing.
-And so we let us sail through Stockholm on the waterway for almost an hour with a view of the sights of the city.
-Our photos give an impression of what one encounters while sightseeing in Stockholm by boat.
+Because from the hop on hop off boats we saw almost the same sights of Stockholm as we would have seen from the buses - only from the water.
+We didn't bother getting out, because everywhere in the city the streets were overflowing with people.
+According to the tourist information, the museums were closed anyway, so we didn't miss anything.
+And so we let ourselves cruise through Stockholm on the waterway for almost an hour with a view of the city's sights.
+Our photos give an impression of what you encounter on the way when sightseeing by boat in Stockholm.